Cosmetology: Demographics of the cosmetology industry

-As a profession, cosmetology is predominantly female, most of whom are of reproductive age.
+As a profession, cosmetology is predominantly female, with 30-34 years old being the largest age bracket.
 There are more than one million women registered and licensed as cosmetologists in the United States and roughly several million more work as hair stylists.
 Among cosmetologists, hairdressers and nail technicians make up a large part of the working population.
-Many cosmetologists begin their careers before reproductive age and before family planning, which may put them at higher risk for reproductive health effects from exposure to workplace cosmetology chemicals.
+Many cosmetologists begin their careers before they begin family planning, which may put them at higher risk for reproductive health effects from exposure to workplace cosmetology chemicals.

 In the United States the Food and Drug Administration (FDA) is responsible for public safety regarding cosmetic products and the Food, Drug, and Cosmetic Act regulates these products.
 The Cosmetic Ingredient Review (CIR) utilizes an "Expert Panel" to review available data on cosmetic ingredients and determine whether or not chemical ingredients in cosmetic products are safe to use considering how they are currently utilized.
 However, this protocol is only helpful if applied to all cosmetology workplaces in the United States.

 An investigation carried out by the Environmental Working Group revealed only 11% of more than 10,000 cosmetic ingredients documented by the FDA were evaluated in a CIR review.
 Research studies have shown that although "toxicological considerations play an increasingly significant role in product formulation; reproductive risks are not typically taken into account.
 It is also known that, "more than 9,000 chemicals are found in cosmetic products".
 Hairdressers use a wide range of products containing chemicals.
 "Hair dyes represent the largest segment of chemical products in the hair market today.
 As such, they are the main source of chemical exposure among hairdressers".